broadinstitute/gatk-sv/website/docs/advanced/build_inputs.md

 This section only applies to the single-sample mode.
 New reference panels can be generated from a single run of the `GATKSVPipelineBatch` workflow.
-If using a Cromwell server, we recommend copying the outputs to a p ermanent location by adding the following option to the workflow configuration file:
+If using a Cromwell server, we recommend copying the outputs to a permanent location by adding the following option to the workflow configuration file:

 ```json
 "final_workflow_outputs_dir" : "gs://my-outputs-bucket",